-A tabular summary of STDC's compliance record for the Patea landfill for the year under review is set out in Tables 20 to 22.
+A tabular summary of STDC's compliance record for the Patea landfill for the year under review is set out in Tables 18 to 20.

-Table 20 Summary of performance for Patea closed landfill stormwater and leachate consent 0427-3
+Table 18 Summary of performance for Patea closed landfill stormwater and leachate consent 0427-3

-Purpose: To discharge surface stormwater tributary of the Patea River and leachate from the Patea municipal landfill int o an unnamed Condition requirement Means of monitoring during period under review Compliance achieved?
-Prepare and maintain a site contingend plan Plan updated September 2019 Yes Prepare and maintain a landfill management plan Plan updated September 2019 Yes 3.
+Purpose: To discharge surface stormwater and leachate from the Patea municipal landfill into an unnamed tributary of the Patea River

+Condition requirement Means of monitoring during period under review Compliance achieved?
+1. Prepare and maintain a site contingency plan Plan updated September 2019 Yes 2.
+Prepare and maintain a landfill management plan Plan updated September 2019 Yes 3.
 Advise of any changes being made to the management plan or the site contingency plan Liaison with consent holder Yes 4.
 Comply with information submitted in support of application Programme management Yes 5.
 Monitor ground and surface water on and near the site Water sampling Yes 6.
-Maintain all stormwater and leachate collection systems Inspections No - bund cut in two sections 7.
+Maintain all stormwater and leachate collection systems Inspections Yes 7.
 No adverse impact on aquatic life Inspections and water sampling Yes 8.
-Adopt the best practicable option to prevent or minimise any likely adverse effects on the environment Programme management Yes Optional review provision re environmental effects No further opportunities for review N/A Overall assessment of consent compliance consent Good Overall assessment of administrative perfo rmance in respect of this consent High
+Adopt the best practicable option to prevent or minimise any likely adverse effects on the environment Programme management Yes 9.
+Optional review provision re environmental effects No further opportunities for review N/A Overall assessment of consent compliance and environmental performance in respect of this consent Ov Overall assessment of administrative performance in respect of this consent High

-Table 21 Summary of performance for Patea closed landfill air discharge consent 4636-2
+Table 19 Summary of performance for Patea closed landfill air discharge consent 4636-2

-Purpose: To discharge emissions into th Purpose: To discharge emissions into the air from the Patea municipal landfill activities Condition requirement Means of monitoring during period under review Compliance achieved?
-Prepare and maintain a site contingency plan Updated September 2019 Yes Prepare and maintain a landfill operations and management plan Updated September 2019 Yes 3.
-Advise of any changes being made to the management plan or the site contingency plan Liaison with consent holder Yes 4.
-No material shall be burnt on site Inspections Yes Comply with information submitted in with application Programme management Yes Prevent or minimise any likely adverse effects on the environment Inspections Yes 7.
-Optional review provision re environmental effects No further opportunities for review N/A Overall assessment of consent complian this consent High Overall assessment of administrative per rformance in respect of this consent High
+Pu Purpose: To discharge emissions into the air from the Patea municipal landfill activities Condition requirement Means of monitoring during period under review Compliance achieved?
+1. Prepare and maintain a site contingency plan Updated September 2019 Yes 2.
+Prepare and maintain a landfill operations and management plan Updated September 2019 Yes 3.
+Advise of any changes being made to the management plan or the site contingency plan Liaison with consent holder Yes

+Purpose: To discharge emissions into the air from the Patea municipal landfill activities Condition requirement Means of monitoring during period under review Compliance achieved?
+4. No material shall be burnt on site Inspections Yes 5.
+Comply with information submitted in with application Programme management Yes 6.
+Prevent or minimise any likely adverse effects on the environment Inspections Yes Optional review provision re environmental effects No further opportunities for review N/A Overall assessment of consent compliance and environmental performance in respect of High this consent Overall assessment of administrative per rformance in respect of this consent High

-Table 22 Summary of performance for Patea closed landfill stormwater and sediment consent 7268-1
+Table 20 Summary of performance for Patea closed landfill stormwater and sediment consent 7268-1

-Purpose: To discharge stormwater and sediment onto and into land and into an unnamed tributary of the Patea River from earthworks associated with the closure of the Patea Landfill Condition requirement Means of monitoring during period under review Compliance achieved?
-1. Adopt best practicable option Not monitored during period under review N/A Exercise consent in accordance with application Not monitored during period under review N/A 3.
+Purpose: To discharge stormwater and sediment onto and into land and into an unnamed tributary of the Patea River from earthworks associated with the closure of the Patea Landfill

+Condition requirement Means of monitoring during period under review Compliance achieved?
+1. Adopt best practicable option Not monitored during period under review N/A 2.
+Exercise consent in accordance v application vith Not monitored during period under review N/A 3.
 Notify before exercising consent Not monitored during period under review N/A 4.
-Take reasonable steps to minimise effects Not monitored during period under review N/A 5.
-Reinstatement and stabilisation as soon as possible Not monitored during period under review N/A 5.
-A lapse condition N/A N/A 7.
-Optional review provision re environmental effects No further opportunities for review N/A Overall assessment of consent complian his consent Overall assessment of administrative per ce and environmental performance in respect of N/A -consent n longer exercise
+Take reasonable steps to minimi effects se Not monitored during period under review N/A 5.
+Reinstatement and stabilisation soon as possible Not monitored during period under review N/A 6.
+A lapse condition N/A N/A Optional review provision re environmental effects No further opportunities for review N/A Overall assessment of consent compliance and environmental performance in respect of this consent N/A -consent no Overall assessment of administrative performance in respect of this consent